Analytical Methods in Physics: Linear Partial Differential Equations (PDEs)

 We see that the $\omega R \ll 1$ is the slow motion/non-relativistic limit because it is in this limit that time derivatives vanish.
 This is also why the only $1/r$ piece of the static field in eq. \eqref{ScalarField_4DStatic} comes from the monopole.

 {\it Spherical waves in small $\omega$ limit} \qquad In this same limit, we may re-construct the real time scalar field, and witness how it is a superposition of spherical waves $\exp(i\omega (r-t))/r$.
-The observer detects a field that depends on the time derivatives of the multipole moments evaluated at retarded time $t-r$. {\allowdisplaybreaks }
+The observer detects a field that depends on the time derivatives of the multipole moments evaluated at retarded time $t-r$. {\allowdisplaybreaks } \begin{myP} {\it Far zone in position/real space} \qquad Starting from the exact wave solution in eq. \eqref{ScalarWaveEquation_Solution_4D}, show that the leading $1/r$ portion of the solution -- i.e., the far zone limit -- reads

+where we have placed the origin $\vec{x}=\vec{x}'=\vec{0}$ within the source $J$.
+In terms of the characteristic time scale $\tau_s$ of the source $J$ and its characteristic spatial extent $r_s$, explain what physical situations would allow only the first few terms of the series in eq. \eqref{ScalarWaveEquation_4DFarZone_TaylorSeries} to be retained.
+Comment on the relationship between equations \eqref{ScalarWaveEquation_4DSlowMotion} and \eqref{ScalarWaveEquation_4DFarZone_TaylorSeries}. \end{myP}